sou1248/-souleymanesow-usdc-2024/README.md

 tester.html: An HTML file to test the function findSearchTermInBooks()

-book_search.js: A JavaScript source code file I wrote to implement findSearchTermInBooks() and its validation test.
+book_search.js: A JavaScript source code file I wrote to implement findSearchTermInBooks() and run unit tests.

 findSearchTermInBooks(searchTerm, scannedTextObj) is a function that takes a string named searchTerm and object named scannedTextObj as inputs, then return the book's ISBN, pages, and lines where the searchTerm